 In 2016, Bill and Greg, formed an additional partnership known as SPJ Real Estate LLC, with another partner, Jay Cipriano.
 The focus of this entity was to acquire single-family real estate or small multi-family (duplexes/fourplexes).
 We value Stewardship Texas at 7 million and SPJ at 6 million in assets respectively.
 See our website: StewardshipPropertyManagement.com

 Stewardship's office and field staff are the live blood of our company.
 We can't brag enough about the skill and dedication they bring to our business!

 In 2017, Bill partnered with his nephew, Kyle Long, to begin purchasing properties as, Stewardship Home Investors LLC in Emporia, KS.
 In 2019, Kyle's sister and husband, Jessica & Seth Morelock came aboard the team.
 Interestingly, a primary investment niche for this team, who has over 100 properties, is campus rentals around Emporia State University.
-This partnership is currently valued at 10 million in real estate.
+This partnership is currently valued at over 10 million in real estate.
 See our website: StewardshipHomeManagement.com

 Under Matt Perkin's leadership Stewardship began new construction and has designed and built a number of properties: campus houses, spec homes and "build-to-rent" houses.